shug0131/gc_cycling_video_sync/README.md

+Grab a video from the mp4 folder.
+Github has a limit of 2GB on filesize, which limits the length available.

-Look at the youtube channel https://www.youtube.com/channel/UCQG-BaQ5cX9d5agXV6s7UPQ  and download a video
+Look at the youtube channel https://www.youtube.com/channel/UCQG-BaQ5cX9d5agXV6s7UPQ  for some longer segments, but I haven't found a way to make these available.

-Grab the json file with the same file name.
-(I shoudl try to make the linking here automatic or give a spreadhseet)
+Grab the  file  from the json folder with the same file name.
+(I should try to make the linking here automatic or give a spreadsheet)

 Use goldencheetah software https://www.goldencheetah.org/  with the training mode.
 Use the json file for both the workout and video sync settings, along with the video.